nicole-dwenger/cdslanguage-LDA/README.md

 __2. Are there any temporal developments in the topics of TedTalks?__

-Below, the temporal development of topics from 2016-2020 are displayed:
+Below, the temporal development of topics from 2016-2020 are displayed.

-![](https://github.com/nicole-dwenger/cdslanguage-LDA/blob/master/out/LDA_15_topics/LDA_topics_over_time.png)

 Looking at this development, there seem to be a few topics which are fairly dominant across time, such as Family (10), Climate & Environment (1) and Technology (2).
 For me, this makes intuitively sense, as these topics have been quite dominant inn the past years.
 Further, it may also be that many talks relate to these topics in some way.
 For the topic of Planet Earth  & Space (13) there seems to be an increase around 2019, which could be due to an increased interest in exploring Mars or other planets.
+This plot could have been improved by changing its dimensions, i.e. making it wider.

+![](https://github.com/nicole-dwenger/cdslanguage-LDA/blob/master/out/LDA_15_topics/LDA_topics_over_time.png)

 __3. Is is possible to generate "recommendations" of talks for each of the topics?__